Wildlife Management Area Regulations

 Regulations in red are new this year.

-The following are prohibited: alcoholic beverages, camping, geocaching, cutting or damaging vegetation, removing timber or firewood, dumping, fires, swimming and picnicking.
+The following are prohibited: alcoholic beverages, camping, geocaching, cutting or damaging vegetation, removing timber or firewood, dumping, fires, metal detecting, swimming, picnicking and the use of unmanned aerial vehicles known as drones.

-Wildlife management area (WMA) regulations are established by the Division of Fish and Wildlife with penalties of not less than $50 nor more than $1,500.
+Wildlife management area (WMA) regulation violations carry penalties of not less than $50 nor more than $1,500.
 A second violation of any WMA regulation will result in a five-year loss of all sporting licenses and privileges.

-Information on WMA regulations and permit applications may be obtained by writing to New Jersey Division of Fish and Wildlife, MC 501-03, P.O.
-Box 420, Trenton, NJ 08625-0420, or NJFishandWildlife.com/wmaregs.htm.
+For special WMA permits that allow for activities otherwise prohibited on WMAs, write to New Jersey Division of Fish and Wildlife, MC 501-03, P.O.
+Box 420, Trenton, NJ 08625-0420, or

 Fish and Wildlife may revoke any permit (or other authorization) for violation or due cause.